himynameisdave/postcss-plugins/README.md

 ### Purpose

 There are [over a hundred wonderful developers](https://github.com/postcss/postcss/graphs/contributors) contributing to building PostCSS as well as plugins and tools built on top of it.
-The running list of plugins grows quickly, and is used in many places, such as being listed in the [PostCSS readme](https://github.com/postcss/postcss#plugins) and on the searchable [postcss.parts](http://postcss.parts) built by [**@mxstbr**](https://github.com/mxstbr).
+The running list of plugins grows quickly, and is used in many places, such on the [PostCSS readme](https://github.com/postcss/postcss#plugins) and on the searchable [postcss.parts](http://postcss.parts) built by [**@mxstbr**](https://github.com/mxstbr).
 These are great resources for developers to find plugins, but they can sometimes be out of sync/incomplete.

 The purpose of this is to be as clear and concise as possible, and provide a consolidated package for developers who need an up-to-date list of PostCSS plugins.